u-sour/mevn-stack-template/ReadMe.md

 ## 🛸 Deployment

-it's simple you can deploy backend & frontend separately.
+it's simple you can deploy frontend and backend separately.

 💻 **Frontend** you can choose render, vercel, netify etc...

 🗃️ **Backend** you can choose render, vercel etc...

-how about deploy backend and frontend together ?

-yes, you can also deploy it on vercel or render.

-## 🤔 How to deploy on [Render](https://render.com/) ?
+## 🤔 How to deploy frontend and backend together on [Render](https://render.com/) ?

 💻 **Frontend**